 A case study from Marks and Spencer (M&S) depicts the shift from business to digital transformation well.
 As early as 2001, M&S placed radio-frequency identification (RFID) tags on plastic pallets.
 This would help them to track stock effectively during transportation from suppliers to stores.
 By 2006, two-thirds of all pallets used in their food business had the tags attached.
 Food accounted for 45.2% of total turnover in 2005, at £3.6bn.

-Whilst M&S did not mention the financial benefits from the implementation – only improved efficiency and cost saving – they clearly realised the value of RFID tags.
+Whilst M&S did not mention the financial benefits of digital transformation from the implementation – only improved efficiency and cost saving – they clearly realised the value of RFID tags.
 The critical element?
 They moved their business vision in line with this new technology.
 Last year, M&S discussed the positive impact RFID tags had on their customers: ensuring quick product delivery.

 So, although this started over a decade ago, M&S learnt how the strength of digital is not from a single technology.
 Its strength is in how businesses can integrate multiple technologies within a customer-centric strategy.
 The best way forward is transforming how businesses operate – with customers at the heart.